|KISS in concert in Boston, 2004 (Photo credit: Wikipedia)|

 My boredom with church gradually turned to intense dislike and eventually hatred.
 It was completely irrelevant to my life.
 When I forced myself to pay attention, I noticed one contradiction after another.
 I looked around and found myself wondering why the people in the room didn't seem to live their lives in accordance with what they supposedly believed.
-What hypocrisy!
+The sense of hypocrisy became overwhelming.
 Sunday mornings brought frequent arguments with my parents, as I was no longer afraid to criticize what I saw as a major waste of time.
 Somewhere around the end of junior high and beginning of high school, my parents finally decided that I was old enough to refuse church if I chose to do so.
-I would go willingly on Christmas eve, Easter, etc. but that was plenty.
+I would go willingly on Christmas eve, Easter, etc. to appease others, but that was plenty.

 The culture of high school was similar to junior high (i.e., excessively religious kids were often the butt of jokes), but there was an important difference.
 For the first time, I was exposed to evangelical Christianity (e.g., "Don't bother to ask her out - she's one of those Bible thumpers.").
 I had a close friend during this time whose parents were both pastors at an evangelical church.
 While he was anything but religious, he was required to attend a church where speaking in tongues was common.
 His parents would later burn his heavy metal record collection, conduct a full-blown exorcism over him while several parishioners held him down, and eventually throw him out of their house.

 By this time, I had discovered politics, science, and philosophy.
 As I found myself in agreement with my parents' moderately liberal politics and was excited by learning about world history, science, and philosophy, religion transformed from a well-intentioned waste of time to something much more sinister.
 Faith demanded blind acceptance of things which had been disproved by science.
 History demonstrated countless atrocities committed in the name of religion.
 Philosophy showed that morality need not derive from religion.
-Perhaps most significantly at the time, my increased exposure to politics convinced me that the overwhelming majority of people who called themselves Christian were hypocrites because any true Christian would be a strong advocate for social welfare and would oppose the greed of big business (this was happening in the Reagan years).
+Perhaps most significantly at the time, my increased exposure to politics convinced me that the overwhelming majority of people who called themselves Christian were hypocrites who had embraced capitalism and a disdain for the poor over Jesus.

 On to Part III.